 - 1. Must submit a completed East Georgia State College application for admission. - 2.
 Submit an official transcript showing evidence of graduation from an accredited or approved high school or have earned a GED. - 3.
-The Required High School Curriculum (RHSC) requirements and SAT/ACT test scores are not applicable. - 4.
-All applicants in this category may be required to take the Compass placement exam unless previously exited at a prior college.
+The Required High School Curriculum (RHSC) requirements and SAT/ACT test scores are not applicable.

+- 4. All applicants in this category may be required to take the Compass placement exam unless previously exited at a prior college.
 A transcript from the prior college is required. - 5.
-Students who will take a course which has a Learning Support prerequisite in an area (or areas), all Learning Support requirements in that area (or areas) must be met. - 6.
-Students enrolled in this program are limited to twelve (12) semester hours of coursework.
-Students may not enter degree programs until regular admission requirements for this institution have been satisfied. - Must submit the required Certificate of Immunization Form(s).
+Students who will take a course which has a Learning Support prerequisite in an area (or areas), all Learning Support requirements in that area (or areas) must be met. - Students enrolled in this program are limited to twelve (12) semester hours of coursework.
+Students may not enter degree programs until regular admission requirements for this institution have been satisfied. - 7.
+Must submit the required Certificate of Immunization Form(s).
 Please refer to the following link http://www/ega.edu/admissions/forms/ImmuneForm.pdf

-East Georgia State College Statesboro
+East Georgia State College Statesboro / East Georgia State College Augusta

-The primary purpose of East Georgia State College Statesboro is to accommodate students who, due to rising admissions standards throughout the University System of Georgia, do not meet regular freshman admission requirements for universities.
-The purpose of the East Georgia State College Statesboro program is to provide this population of students the opportunity to become academically successful and earn a liberal arts degree.
-It is understood that the majority of the students who attend East Georgia State College Statesboro desire to transfer to Georgia Southern University, and the two institutions work closely together to ensure students receive the best in academic and student services support.
+The primary purpose of East Georgia State College Statesboro and Augusta programs is to accommodate students who, due to rising admissions standards throughout the University System of Georgia, do not meet regular freshman admission requirements for universities.
+These programs provide this population of students the opportunity to become academically successful and earn a liberal arts degree.
+It is understood that the majority of the students who attend East Georgia State College Statesboro desire to transfer to Georgia Southern University and East Georgia State College Augusta students desire to transfer to Georgia Regents University.
+All institutions work closely together to ensure students receive the best in academic and student services support.

-Students accepted for East Georgia State College Statesboro are coded as Statesboro students and are assessed, during the registration process, the university and technology fees that are currently being charged all Georgia Southern University students.
+Students accepted for East Georgia State College Statesboro or East Georgia State College Augusta are coded according to their location of attendance and during the registration process they are assessed the university and technology fees that are currently being charged all students attending either Georgia Southern University for Statesboro or Georgia Regents University for Augusta.
 These additional fees result in a higher total cost when compared to students taking courses on the Swainsboro campus.
-East Georgia State College Statesboro students can take coursework on the main campus in Swainsboro or online, and are encouraged to do so in the event that course availability limitations prevent students from attaining a desired course load in Statesboro.
+East Georgia State College Statesboro and Augusta students can take coursework on the main campus in Swainsboro or online, and are encouraged to do so in the event that course availability limitations prevent students from attaining a desired course load in Statesboro or Augusta.

-Following registration, East Georgia State College Statesboro students may present proof of registration to Georgia Southern University's ID Services, located in the Russell Student Union, in order to receive a Georgia Southern University Student ID Card.
-This ID card allows access to Student Life activities on the Georgia Southern University campus and is considered to be one of the many benefits of the program.
-Students enrolled at East Georgia State College Statesboro are part of the Georgia Southern University campus community, and are therefore subject to the provisions of the Georgia Southern University Student Handbook and Catalog.
+Following registration, East Georgia State College Statesboro or Augusta students may present proof of registration to the either the Russell Student Union or the Jaguar Student Union, in order to receive a Student ID Card.
+This ID card allows access to Student Life activities on the Georgia Southern University or Georgia Regents University campus and is considered to be one of the many benefits of the programs.
+Students enrolled at East Georgia State College Statesboro or Augusta are a part of those campus communities, and are therefore subject to the provisions of the Georgia Southern University and Georgia Regents University Student Handbook and Catalog.